In its existence of over a decade, social media has gone from being an optional splurge to a mandatory investment.

 You social media analytics shouldn’t be very far away from your scheduling and content, so you can get insights and take quick decisions without having to delay them.

-On DrumUp, you can access social media engagement analytics for accounts conveniently, within your scheduling dashboard.
+On DrumUp, you can access social media engagement metrics for accounts conveniently, within your scheduling dashboard.

 8. Justify efforts spent on content creation by maximizing returns

 Content can be created and forgotten just as easily, but if you create a consistent posting schedule and share it over a period of time, it tends to earn you more engagement and traffic (as the study we’ve discussed in the first half of this post proves).

 That’s why it’s important to store posts in a library and set them on repeat schedules.

 9. Park ideas in your scheduling app for quick, last-minute saves

 Clients are tough to please, at times, and they’re known for creating sudden demands and scares.
 If you have ideas parked in a safe place (like your content library), you could always quickly turn a save into a viable, great social post.